SyndemicsLab/styleguide/cppguide.md

 ### Namespaces

 Code should always exist in a namespace.
-With that, avoid using the *using-directives* (e.g. `using namespace foo`).
-This is to maintain readability and prevent unexpected collisions.
-Also do as much as possible to avoid using `inline namespace` containers.
-This is, again, to prevent collisions between expected namespace locations and unnecessary clutter. **NEVER** declare anything in the `std` namespace.
+With that being said, avoid *using-directives*, e.g. `using namespace foo`.
+This is to maintain readability and prevent unexpected name collisions.
+Also, do as much as possible to avoid using `inline namespace` containers.
+This is, again, to prevent collisions between expected namespace locations and to reduce unnecessary clutter. **NEVER** declare anything in the `std` namespace.

 - Namespaces should follow the respective rules on [naming namespaces](#naming-namespaces).
 - Multi-line namespaces should terminate with a comment.